 Over the past few months, vast amounts of information have been circulating in the media with advice for how to best protect ourselves against the virus.
 From government-approved masks, hand sanitisers, and social distancing, to weirder and wackier methods (think boiling banknotes to prevent the spread of germs), we’ve pretty much heard it all.

-However, as more studies have been done and more stories have broken around the world about these findings, much of the information has been misconstrued and misrepresented, leading to confusion and uncertainty.
-So, to help decipher the fact from the fiction, we spoke to some experts in the fields of health and nutrition to find out exactly what the deal is with vitamin D and how it could potentially help us fight against COVID-19.
+To help decipher the fact from the fiction, we spoke to some experts in the fields of health and nutrition to find out exactly what the deal is with vitamin D and how it could potentially help us fight against COVID-19.

 Why is it important to get enough vitamin D?